-While Mike was producing Prison Break, we got the opportunity to go to Morocco (Prison Break Season 6 used Ouarzazate to film their exterior “Yemen” scenes.)
-Which meant we’d be “living” in Morocco for almost three weeks.
+While Mike was producing Prison Break Season 5, we got the opportunity to go to Morocco, since they needed to use the desert town of Ouarzazate for their exterior “Yemen” scenes.)
+This meant we’d be “living” in Morocco for almost three weeks.

 While I was excited as hell about traveling to Morocco, I was worried about a few things… I googled stuff obsessively: “Women in Morocco” “what to wear in Morocco” “American women in Morocco” “living in the Berbere Palace” and on and on and on…